qbcheats/qbcheatfn/README.md

 Full Fortnite project files for External.

 This is ready-to-use cheat, it has lot of core features and has no issues.## FAQ
-### Where's the EXE?
+### Why is the EXE flagging as a virus?
-We provide a binary in release tab.
+.
+It is a false flag, it is a cheat.

 ### How to start